nicolastudela/solari/README.md

 **Description**

 GraphQL API serving data/flows for nicolastudela.com.
-It will interact with the client-app thorught an Graphql API, allowing the client-app asking for the owner(myself) resume, and other data; Also allowing users to signin/signup/write notes/posts.
-Also will return data about my Spotify account (most heard songs/albums/ .. etc).
+It will allow the client-app ask for the owner(myself) resume, and other data; Also allowing usersto signin/signup/write notes/posts.
+Also in next versions will return data about my Spotify account (most heard songs/albums/ .. etc).
+And users post notes or whatever they want.

 ## Motivation

 This server was created mainly to learn and reseach about Apollo Server/GraphQL/Node.js technologies, along with the pourpose of serve data to my personal site.
-(This data will be pretty much static, but I want also use this as way to show some of my skills.
+(This data will be pretty much static, but I wanted also use this as way to show some of my skills.

 **The project is still on its early stage**